Team Leader - Children's Home

 • Level 3 Diploma in Residential Childcare (or equivalent)

-• Evidence of continued professional development.
+• evidence of continued professional development.

-• A full driving licence and willingness to drive.
+• a full driving licence and willingness to drive.

 • DBS clearance